Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 ### Authenticate the client

-When the Azure AD authentication events service calls your custom extension, it sends an `Authorization` header with a `Bearer {token}`.
+When the Microsoft Entra authentication events service calls your custom extension, it sends an `Authorization` header with a `Bearer {token}`.
 This token represents a [service to service authentication](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) in which:

 * The '**resource**', also known as the **audience**, is the application that you register to represent your API.
 This is represented by the `aud` claim in the token.
-* The '**client**' is a Microsoft application that represents the Azure AD authentication events service.
+* The '**client**' is a Microsoft application that represents the Microsoft Entra authentication events service.
 It has an `appId` value of `99045fe1-7639-4a75-9d4a-577b6ca3810f`.
 This is represented by:
   * The `azp` claim in the token if your application `accessTokenAcceptedVersion` property is set to `2`.
   * The `appid` claim in the token if your resource application's `accessTokenAcceptedVersion` property is set to `1` or `null`.

 There are three approaches to authenticating HTTP requests to your function app and validating the token.

-#### Validate tokens using Azure Functions Azure AD authentication integration
+#### Validate tokens using Azure Functions Microsoft Entra ID authentication integration

-When running your function in production, it is **highly recommended** to use the [Azure Functions Azure AD authentication integration](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad#-option-2-use-an-existing-registration-created-separately) for validating incoming tokens.
+When running your function in production, it is **highly recommended** to use the [Azure Functions Microsoft Entra ID authentication integration](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad#-option-2-use-an-existing-registration-created-separately) for validating incoming tokens.
 Set the following function [application settings](https://learn.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#settings).

 1. Go to the "Authentication" tab in your Function App
 2. Click on "Add identity provider"
 3. Select "Microsoft" as the identity provider
 4. Select "Provide the details of an existing app registration"
-5. Enter the `Application ID` of the app that represents your API in Azure AD
+5. Enter the `Application ID` of the app that represents your API in Microsoft Entra ID

 The issuer and allowed audience depends on the [`accessTokenAcceptedVersion`](https://learn.microsoft.com/azure/active-directory/develop/access-tokens) property of your application (can be found in the "Manifest" of the application).